Strandgaard96/dotfiles/README.md

 # Dotfiles

-My dotfiles.
+My dotfiles for Linux based systems.

+All the nice dotfiles config files are found in `dot` and `dot.deb`

 ![desktop](https://raw.githubusercontent.com/Strandgaard96/dotfiles/main/dot/desktop.png)

 ## Setup

-I use a makefile to create all relevant symlinks and directories.
+I use a makefile to create all relevant symlinks and directories as well as installing various commandline tools and neovim.
+Use at own discretion.
-Commandline tools are also installed.

 There are multiple build targets that can be used depending on purpose.
 If you are running on a system without sudo, do install_remote

 ```bash